Lawn Problem Solver - Brown Patches

-You’ve seen it before!
-Your lawn has been looking great all spring and you want is to keep it that way through summer so you water a few times a week to help mother nature out through the hot summer.
-Then, anywhere from early June to late August, strange brown patches appear that only seem to grow in size, even though you water more and more.
+You’ve seen it before...
+Your lawn has been looking great all Spring and you want to keep it that way through Summer so you do your best to water a few times a week to help Mother Nature out through the hot Summer.
+Then, anywhere from early June to late August, these strange brown patches appear that only seem to grow in size, even though you water more and more...

 These fungal infections present themselves as small, irregular blobs or rings of dead grass that grow in size as time progresses.